awslabs/amazon-neptune-tools/dynamic-custom-endpoints/readme.md

    - __RefreshInterval__ – The number of minutes (1-60) between each refresh of your custom endpoints.
    - __S3Bucket__ – Name of an Amazon S3 bucket in which you have put the Lambda function zip file from Step 2.
    - __S3Key__ – S3 key of the Lambda function zip file from Step 2.
-   - __ResourcePrefix__ – (Optional, but recommended) Restricts the Lambda function's access to Neptune database instances and endpoints.
+   - __ResourcePrefixOne__ – (Optional, but recommended) Restricts the Lambda function's access to Neptune database instances and endpoints.
 By default, the IAM policy for the Lambda function allows the function to describe and list the tags attached to _all_ the Neptune database instances in your account (in the region in which the function is installed), and to modify all custom endpoints in your account (again, in the region in which the function is installed).
 If you supply a resource prefix here, the IAM policy will be restricted to accessing database instances and custom endpoints whose names begin with this prefix.
 For example, if you supply `my-cluster-` as the resource prefix, the Lambda will only be able to access database instances and custom endpoints whose names begin `my-cluster`.
+You can supply up to three different resource prefixes.
+   - __ResourcePrefixTwo__ – As above.
+   - __ResourcePrefixThree__ – As above.

 4. The solution is installed on a per-cluster basis.
 You can have only one installation per cluster (but you can specify multiple custom endpoints for a cluster with a single installation).
 The CloudFormation strack will fail if there is already an installation for a cluster.